What you need to know about the jobs report revisions

 I think if I had to come down on it, I would probably say what you want to do is get the data early like we do now and just be cognizant and aware that you might end up with larger revisions.

 The first estimates of jobs numbers have actually been getting more reliable over time on average.
+That's through better statistical techniques.

 But could the system be improved further?

+We asked Bill Beach, why not automate the jobs report?
 You know, take information from other government departments or do things more digitally.
+Now you're getting into it.

 So the budgets of the statistical system, BLS in particular, have not really changed at all for years.

-Despite the big inflation that's occurred, despite all the changes in the world, modernization costs a little money, and that's what Congress is not supporting us on right now.
+Despite the big inflation that's occurred, despite all the changes in the world, modernization costs little money, and that's what Congress is not supporting us on right now.

 On yesterday's show, we learned that the BLS had faced about a 10% budget cut since 2009 when you account for inflation.